ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 \*.ff files are how FOSS Fight character data is stored.
 The header is `F0 55`, which represents "FOSS".

+The first two bytes detailed describe the number of different palettes.
+Then, the number of different colors is detailed.
+Afterward, groups of 3 bytes serve to represent each color.
+The next same-amount of groups of 3 bytes are the alternative color.
+More colors will be added as development continues.

-Each file will begin with floating point numbers representing movement stats, in this order:
+Then, floating point numbers are detailed that represent stats, in this order:

 1. Size
 2. Walking Forward Speed